OUR BOOK CLUBS

 Hello book lovers!
 Welcome to your local book club.

-Matilda Bookshop now hosts five book clubs for different ages.
+Matilda Bookshop now hosts three book clubs for adult readers.

 All book clubbers receive a 20% discount on the book of the month.